 To add questions to your assessment, select Create Item to customize your question or enter a term in Search for Items to pull from a question bank.

-Create your customized items by selecting Create Item and following the prompts that allow you to select Single or Multiple Selection questions, enter your Question Prompt and Responses, Scoring, and optional Metadata.
+Create your customized items by selecting Create Item and following the prompts that allow you to select Single, Multiple Selection, or Constructed Response questions, enter your Question Prompt and Responses, Scoring, and optional Metadata.
 When you are done, select Save Draft and Add to Assessment in the upper right corner.